 This is a great place to spend the afternoon, with many amenities like a playground, splash pad and waterfront area.

-Suspended 130 metres long and 3 metres wide crescent-shaped pedestrian walkway – Lake Wilcox Park boardwalk is an excellent place to take a stroll.
+Suspended 130 metres long and 3 metres wide, the crescent-shaped pedestrian walkway – Lake Wilcox Park boardwalk is an excellent place to take a stroll.

 Set goals with your group and begin working together on various challenges and activities in the beautiful Eyer Homestead Park.